 This past week, Arizona has seen a steady increase in cases of COVID-19, averaging about 3,400 confirmed cases per day in the period from June 21 to 28.
 However, the high test-positive rates across Arizona have been more cause for concern.

-On Sunday, June 28, Arizona saw a single-day record increase in cases at 3,858, per the Arizona Department of Health Services.
-Confirmed cases across the globe recently passed 10 million with confirmed deaths recently passing 500,000.
+On Sunday, June 28, Arizona saw another single-day record increase in cases at 3,858, per the Arizona Department of Health Services.
+Confirmed cases across the globe recently passed 10 million at the time with confirmed deaths recently passing 500,000.

-“The next couple of weeks are going to be critical in our ability to address those surges we are seeing in Florida, Texas, Arizona and other states,” said Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases.
+“The next couple of weeks are going to be critical in our ability to address those surges we are seeing in Florida, Texas, Arizona and other states,” Fauci said.

-As of June 27, 87% of Arizona's adult intensive care unit beds and 44% of the ventilators are currently in use.
+As of June 27, 87% of Arizona's adult intensive care unit beds and 44% of the ventilators were in use.

 Follow Amit Syal on Twitter